 Join our monthly email mailing list to get all the latest information and news from X-Yachts directly in your inbox.

-This is a story written by new Xp 55 owners, Julie & John Applegate; Julie & John has recently left Denmark after a hand-over process at the X-Yachts yard in Haderslev
+This is a story written by new Xp 55 owners, Julie & John Applegate; Julie & John left Denmark after a hand-over process at the X-Yachts yard in Haderslev in April 2018.

 The boat was loaded on a Yacht Transport Ship Sunday, 29th April 2018 in Lillebælt, close to the yard in Haderslev.